zeroknowledgediscovery/zedwiki/methods/Work with pgfplot colorbars.md

 \begin{document}
 \begin{tikzpicture}
     \pgfplotsset{
         CB/.style={
             % Since we only want the color bar,
             % we want to set the dimension of the axis to be 0.
             % However, if we don't hide axis and
-		    % apply the width and height to the axis (scale only axis),
+            % apply the width and height only to the axis (scale only axis),
-		    % latex will complain that the width and height are too small. hide axis,
+            % latex will complain that the width and height being too small. hide axis,
 			scale only axis,
 			width=0pt,